Garber hoping MLS's World Cup investment pays off

 Also seeking to ride the wave of interest in the game after the tournament, top European clubs such as Manchester United and Real Madrid will head to North America for lucrative pre-season friendly games.

-“Not so long ago we wondered what soccer in America would look like and where would Major League Soccer fit in the narrative,” said Garber.
+“Not so long ago we wondered what football in America would look like and where would Major League Soccer fit in the narrative,” said Garber.

 “Here we are in 2014 and our country represents the largest market for FIFA television rights in the world, our international (friendly) games are more successful than anywhere else in the world and our league continues to grow and earn the respect of the world both on and off the field.